 Last year was a difficult year for market-timers.
 The momentum was concentrated in the first four and final three months, with ups and downs in between.
 Sadiq Adatia, chief investment officer (CIO) with Sun Life Global Investments (Canada) Inc., attributes the strong results for his firm’s mutual fund family — 80.9% of long-term AUM in above-average performing funds — mainly to making the right tactical asset-allocation decisions at the right times.
 “We read the markets well,” he says, “providing downside protection in certain periods and adding risk at other times.”

 Adjusting asset allocation isn’t a strategy used by all firms.
 For example, Beutel Goodman & Co.
-Ltd.’s portfolio managers use a “deep value” strategy to provide downside protection by investing only in high-quality companies.
+Ltd.’s portfolio managers use a bottom-up “value” strategy to provide downside protection by investing only in high-quality companies.
 That strategy can result in relatively weak performance when momentum is driving markets, as was the case in 2019, when the company had only 9.4% of AUM in funds with first-or second-quartile performance.

 “Popular growth or momentum stocks do not fit with our process,” says James Black, Beutel’s director of research, “as we are looking for undervalued companies and have a focus on downside protection.”

 Calgary-based Mawer Investment Management Ltd. is a case in point.
 Paul Moroz, CIO and portfolio co-manager of global equity and global small-cap funds, says stock-picking usually doesn’t do as well in “risk on” or momentum years.
 Yet Mawer’s mutual fund family had 75.1% of AUM in above-average performing funds.